Trigger points are probably a much greater factor in back pain than most doctors & therapists realize.

 Treat yourself as if you have trigger points, and you might well relieve some or all of the pain.
 If you fail, at least you won’t hurt yourself or your wallet trying.

 Trigger points tend to grow in certain anatomical regions better than others.
 The muscles of the low back and hips are probably the most fertile ground in the body for this phenomenon (competing with the upper shoulders for first place).
-There are many theories about why this might be the case: it may be related to posture and a sedentary lifestyle, or psychological factors like being unusually nervous about back pain, or variations in muscle metabolism in different areas.
+There are many theories about why this might be the case: it may be related to postural stresses, sedentary lifestyle, or psychological factors like being unusually nervous about back pain, or variations in muscle metabolism in different areas.

 Whatever the reason, the result is that there are a few “perfect spots” in and near the low back — classic trigger point locations, often very relieving to massage, and helpful for back pain:

 - Massage Therapy for Low Back Pain — Perfect Spot No. 2, in the erector spinae and quadratus lumborum muscles in the thoracolumbar corner